-Apple Pie Bars – Soft, chewy bars that taste just like apple pie.
+These Apple Pie Bars are soft, chewy bars that taste just like apple pie.
 Gluten free and sugar free!
-The perfect anytime treats!
+The perfectly easy anytime treats!

 These Apple Pie Bars are everything!
 They turned out even better than I ever imagined.

 Soft, moist, chewy, sweet, and full of delicious spices and flavors.
 We ate a whole batch in less than 24 hours.
 The kids couldn’t get enough…and neither could I.

 Breakfast, snack, dessert, and packed into lunch boxes – these sweet SUGAR FREE treats are sure to be one of your favorites too!

 These delicious apple pie bars are super easy to make.
 Just a few simple ingredients are needed and they come together quickly in a food processor.